 Matt: Okay.
 Well, wow, you’re opening up a great big bag of stuff here.
 The primary reason is that most people hate contracts.
 They look at them, “Oh man.
 It’s another contract.
 I don’t want to mess with it.”
 And contracts are important.
 They’re the grease that keeps the wheels of commerce moving, but most contracts are not written for the people who are going to use them.

-So you, you are a knowledgeable designer.
+So you are a knowledgeable designer.
 You know what you’re doing in your business.
-You have a good idea who your clients are and what the want, but you’re not a lawyer—at least I don’t think you’re a lawyer.
+You have a good idea who your clients are and what they want, but you’re not a lawyer—at least I don’t think you’re a lawyer.

 Colleen: I’ve worked for them though.